South Sudan

 South Sudan, the world’s youngest country, gained independence from Sudan in 2011 and is currently the poorest country worldwide.

-Now the war in Sudan, which has been raging for the past 18 months, has exasperated the problem, with thousands of refugees crossing the border into South Sudan over the past few months.
+Now the war in Sudan, which has been raging for over two years, has exasperated the problem, with thousands of refugees crossing the border into South Sudan.

 what happened?